softsuiteng/wjbmr/content/articles/anaesthesia-and-the-prone-position-a-case-report-and-review-of-literature/index.md

 ---
-title: "Anaesthesia and the Prone Position a Case Report and Review of Literature"
+title: "Anaesthesia and the Prone Position: A Case Report and Review of Literature"
 date: 2016-04-15T10:00:00+01:00
 draft: false